akaloti/Android-Spacecraft-Game/README.md

 Because this was kind of a no-budget game, I couldn't test it on devices of different resolutions.
 (My device was my smartphone.)
-The AVD Manager of Android Studio pretends to let me create an emulator for a tablet, but it ends up creating a tablet with decreased resolution (so that it is pretty much just like the smartphone).
+The AVD Manager of Android Studio lets me create an emulator for a high-resolution tablet, but it always freezes when I switch its orientation (which is unfortunately landscape by default).
 However, the level code is set up in a way to make adding levels for devices of different resolutions easier; this could help if I ever return to working on this app with a purchased tablet.
 Anyway, as the game is, I imagine that the higher the resolution,